Gemeindebau: Characteristics

 (Residential estate of the Municipality of Vienna built from 1925 to 1927 financed from the revenues of the Residential Construction Tax).

 Larger Gemeindebauten are identified by their name.
 The names sometimes derive from the building's geographic location, but usually they are named after a person, sometimes after a famous freedom fighter (e.g., George Washington), but much more often after a famous socialist (e.g., Olof Palme) or a Viennese Social Democratic Party functionary.

 Today, about 600,000 people (not necessarily poor ones), about a third of the population of Vienna, live in apartments owned by the city.
 As the Social Democratic Party has been firmly in control of the municipal administration since World War II, opposition politicians sometimes claim that party members are more likely to be assigned an apartment.

 Notable Gemeindebauten

-The most famous Gemeindebau in Vienna is the Karl-Marx-Hof, built between 1927–1933.
+The most famous Gemeindebau in Vienna is the Karl-Marx-Hof, built between 1927 and 1933.
 Other notable buildings are: